 A local auxiliary of the Jamaica Hospital is in process of formation.
-The present organization is a temporary on with Mrs. Niels Frode Holch as chairman, Mrs. J. H. Cassidy, secretary, and Mrs. L. R. Blackhurst, treasurer temporary membership committee composed of these offices and three members from either side of the track will work to secure enough members to form a really representating group, when a permanent organization will be formed a definite objective for work will be decided upon.
+The present organization is a temporary one, with Mrs. Niels Frode Holch as chairman, Mrs. J. H. Cassidy, secretary, and Mrs. L. R. Blackhurst, treasurer.
+A. temporary membership committee composed of these officers and three members from either side of the track will work to secure enough members to form a really representative group, when a permanent organization will be formed and a definite objective for work will be decided upon.